simonrolph/rast2tensor/README.md

 Rasters are provided as GeoTIFF files (`.tif`) and placed at the following location `data/raster`.
 Add each layer as a separate `.tif` file.
 Each file must have the same extent and resolution.
 They are loaded in as the terra class `SpatRaster`.

+An example Google Earth Engine script is provided in `GEE` folder which can be used to get data from GEE.

 ### Species occurence data

 Species occurence data is provided as a `.RDS` file which is a tibble with 5 columns (although date is not used currently so not required):